scaffold-eth/scaffold-eth/README.md

 const ipfs = ipfsAPI({host: 'ipfs.infura.io', port: '5001', protocol: 'https' });
 ```

 The the 'add' method is called on the IPFS object.
 The main difference between adding an image and adding a Json object or string is that the image needs be read and saved as binary data.
 This is done with FileReader() and Buffer().
 Show below.
-This occurs onFileChange in the <input/> selector.
+This occurs onFileChange in the 'input" selector.

 ```bash
 const file = event.target.files[0];